nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: **`save`**` [FILENAME]`

-By default, todo list data are saved in a file called `discountTodo.xml` in the `data` folder.
+By default, Todo list data are saved in a file called `discountTodo.xml` in the `data` folder.
 You can change the save file by specifying the file path as the first argument when running the program, or by using the `save` command.

 The `save` command will show you the location of the current save file if you use it without specifying a `FILENAME`.

 !!! note "Autosave"
-    Your todo list is saved automatically every time it is updated.
+    Your Todo list is saved automatically every time it is updated.
 There is no need to save manually.

 ## FAQ